i-MSCP/plugins/incubator/KaziWhmcs/ERRATA.md

     configuration or domain registrar configuration for the respective module for it to be detected.

-This essentially mean that after uploading the new imscp directory from the plugin archive into the module/servers directory of you WHMCS installation, you must, edit and resave each product/addon which uses the imscp module.
+This essentially mean that after uploading the new imscp directory from the plugin archive into the module/servers directory of you WHMCS installation, you must edit and resave each product/addon which uses the imscp module.
 If you skip that step, the hook function defined in the imscp/hooks.php file will be silently ignored and thus, the module will not work properly.